 - Vic Mackey's confession also counts.
 Watching Olivia's reaction to Vic telling her that he murdered Terry Crowley, then move onto confessing to even WORSE sins of abuse of authority and greed, you get the reaction of someone realizing that they've been conned into allowing a monster to forever escape punishment for crimes that are beyond the pale of corruption and evil.
 Also toss in Claudette's reaction, in which she is so utterly broken by her failures and complicity in allowing Vic to continue to get away with his crimes by turning a blind eye towards them (though her superiors had a hand in that), that she can't even bring herself to try and break his immunity for justice, just shame and humiliate him.
 Even the other federal agent overseeing Vic Mackey's confession is disgusted.
+But at least Olivia's superiors — or for that matter the other Feds — won't be turning a blind eye to him.
 Fun three years.